On Norway’s North Cape, nature takes the reins. This is a place of environmental extremes – in the best way.

 In the 17th century, Italian priest Francesco Negri arrived on the cliff and was the first to call it “the end of the known world.”

 Negri is considered the North Cape’s first tourist.
 In 1873, King Oscar II of Sweden and Norway visited the North Cape, throwing the destination into an international spotlight.

 Two years later, in 1875, the first tourist cruise reached the island.
 In a tradition prevalent to this day, travelers celebrate successfully disembarking on the North Cape with a glass of champagne.

 Many (maybe even most) tourists visiting the North Cape today are on a mission to experience either the northern lights or midnight sun.

 So, we’ve compiled a list of spots on and around the North Cape perfect for viewing either of these polar phenomena – plus fabulous activities you can do in between.

 Nordkapphallen, the official North Cape visitors’ center, sits on a 307-meter cliff face that juts out into the sea on the North Cape island of Magerøya.

 From the visitors’ center, you’ll enjoy panoramic views of the sea and beyond.
-As you gaze out, consider how far north you are: the only things between you and the North Pole is the Arctic Ocean and the stunning island of Svalbard.
+As you gaze out, consider how far north you are: the only things between you and the North Pole are the Arctic Ocean and the stunning island of Svalbard.

 Surrounding Nordkapphallen are a number of renowned North Cape attractions.
 There’s, of course, the North Cape Globe Monument which is the unofficial symbol of the area.